Real-normalized differentials: limits on stable curves

 \subsubsection{Construction of the ARN solution}

-We first recall the notion of Cauchy kernels, then use the appropriate versions of the kernel to essentially deal with the real and imaginary parts of the initial data, and then construct the ARN solution by inverting the suitable linear integral operator as a sum of a convergent series.
+We first recall the notion of Cauchy kernels, then use the appropriate versions of the kernel to essentially deal with the real and imaginary parts of the initial data, and then construct the ARN solution by explicitly writing the inverse of the relevant integral operator as a sum of a convergent series.